Spacetime duality between localization transitions and measurement-induced transitions: 1+1D non-unitary circuits with spacetime translational invariance

 Now let's solve for the inequality $\abs{x/4}<1$ analytically for certain simple cases to identify the $k$-modes with purely real single particle energy $\varepsilon_k$.
 For $\alpha_J=0$, one has $\abs{ \cos k }< \frac{1}{ \cosh(2 \alpha_h) }$, and for any finite (i.e. non-infinite) $\alpha_h$, there is a finite interval of $k$ with purely real energy (see also Fig.\ref{fig:appendix_spectrum} left):

 Within the quasiparticle picture\cite{cardy_quench_2005}, since only those quasiparticle pairs with purely real energy have an infinite lifetime, Eq.\ref{eq:k_modes} implies the existence of finite density of such quasiparticle pairs, resulting in the volume-law entanglement in long-time-evolved states at any non-infinite $\alpha_h$.
-Moreover, assuming each long-lived quasiparticle pairs carries $O(1)$ entanglement, the volume-law coefficient of entanglement entropy of a subregion $A$ of size $L_A$ and its complement can be estimated as $S_A/L_A\sim I_k$, where $I_k$ is the range of the interval satisfying Eq.\ref{eq:k_modes}: $I_k =2 \sin^{-1}\left[\frac{1}{\cosh(2\alpha_h )} \right] $.
-For large $\alpha_h$, one finds $S_A/L_A$ decays exponentially as
+In particular, the volume-law coefficient of entanglement entropy follows $S_A/L_A\sim \int_{k \in I_k} dk~ s(k)$. $I_k$ (defined in Eq.\ref{eq:k_modes}) specifies the interval of $k$-modes with purely real energy. $s(k)$ is the entanglement contributed from the quasiparticle pair with momentum $k$, and is a non-universal function determined from the initial state.
+For large $\alpha_h$, since the length of interval $I_k$ decays exponentially as $e^{ -2 \alpha_h}$, the volume-law coefficient $S_A/L_A$ decays exponentially as well: